swedenconnect/technical-framework/ELN-0612 - BankID Profile for the Swedish eID Framework.md

 - Sections 3.3 and 4.2.2 were updated with new recommendations and requirements for the `<psc:PrincipalSelection>` extension.

 - Section 6.2 was updated with a requirement that a BankID Identity Provider should include the `<psc:RequestedPrincipalSelection>` element in its metadata.

+- The recommendation in section 3.2 concerning handling of non default browsers was updated.

 **Changes between version 1.0 and 1.1:**